azagniotov/stubby4j/README.md

 1. Configuring web client's X.509 trust strategy/manager to trust all certificates

    This is analogous to supplying the `-k` (or `--insecure`) option to cURL, which turns off cURL's verification of the server's certificate.

-When a web client configures its own `SSLSocketFactory` (or `SSLContext`), the client can also configure its own
-   X.509 certificate trust strategy/manager.
-This trust strategy/manager must be a _trust all_ (or a strategy/manager that trusts
+   When a web client configures its own `SSLSocketFactory` (or `SSLContext`), the client can also configure its own X.509 certificate trust strategy/manager.
+This trust strategy/manager must be a _trust all_ (or a strategy/manager that trusts self-signed certificates).
-   self-signed) certificates.
 In this case, even when server responds with a self-signed certificate, the server's identity will be verified as valid.
 Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

 2. Providing stubby4j self-signed certificate to the web client before making requests over TLS

    This is analogous to supplying the `--cacert` option to cURL, which tells cURL to use the specified certificate file to verify the peer.

    If you __do not want__ to configure a _trust all_ X.509 manager/strategy for your web client, as an alternative it is possible to ensure that your web client already has `stubby4j`'s default self-signed certificate before making requests.
 In order to make web client to be aware of the self-signed certificate, you need to download and save the certificate from the running
    `stubby4j` server and then load it to the trust-store of your client when building `SSLSocketFactory` (or `SSLContext`).
 Please see